flower-spring/scripts_for_springrts/README.md

 (I tested impact of this widget for fps and didn't saw significative impact.
 According to widget profiler widget, percent was about 0 for total percentage of running time spent in luaui callins, and about 1kB/s for 300 armmine3 total rate of mem allocation by luaui callins.
 Defense range was something like 300kB/s at start.)

---- another version added 5 october 2020 : crawling mines included
+--- another file added 5 october 2020 : crawling mines included

 &nbsp;